`The peculiar risk lay in the possibility of

 hands off their pretty laughing faces.
 It was a foolish impulse,

-but the devil begotten of fear and blind anger was ill curbed and
+but the devil begotten of fear and blind anger was ill curbed

 still eager to take advantage of my perplexity.
 The turf gave